 Rolling up the track heading east.

 Another Red Flag meant another SWAG crossing to get through.
-We made our next History Stop at the Fill Site.
-There once was a high trestle here that was later filled in.
+We made our next History Stop at the Fill Site where there once was a high trestle which was later filled in.

 The view from the fill.

-I walked back to that last SAWG to get a picture of this sign.
-True or False "You are crossing a piece of History.
+I walked back to that last SWAG to get a picture of this sign.
+True or False "You are crossing a piece of history.
 This railroad has the steepest climb in the United States".
-The answer, "False".
+The answer: "False".